w3f/polkadot-wiki/docs/learn/learn-index.md

 ## Future Implementations & Upcoming Features

-Learn upcoming innovations for the Polkadot network that are not yet released:
+Learn about upcoming innovations for the Polkadot network that are not yet implemented.

 [Parathreads](./learn-parathreads.md) - An introductory guide to parathreads - the mechanism for pay-as-you-go blockspace.